COVID-19 treatment: mechanisms of action

 Mechanisms that modulate the host immune response to enhance antiviral activity or reduce immunopathology.

-Anti-inflammatory agents target cytokine pathways (IL-1/IL-6/JAK-STAT/TNF-α/complement) or inflammasomes to mitigate excessive inflammation.
+Anti-inflammatory agents target cytokine pathways (IL-1/IL-6/JAK-STAT/TNF-α/complement) or inflammasomes to mitigate excessive inflammation1.

 Possible treatments: dexamethasone, methylprednisolone, tocilizumab, sarilumab, baricitinib, ruxolitinib, anakinra, canakinumab, infliximab, adalimumab, colchicine, lenzilumab, eculizumab

-Boosting type I/II/III interferons or enhancing interferon pathway activation to stimulate antiviral responses.
+Boosting type I/II interferons or upstream sensors (e.g., STING, RIG-I) to stimulate antiviral gene expression.

 Promoting T-cell/B-cell activity or passive antibody transfer to target infected cells.